arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

   * the fact that `sum(a, b)` is commutative
   * the observation that sorting a collection does not change its size (a so called "*invariant*")
   * the fact that in a bank transfer the sum of money between the two involved bank accounts remains constant (again, an invariant)
-  * comparing your program's behavior with a *Test Oracle*, that is an alternative, simpler and predictable implementaion of the function under test (see [Test Oracle][test-oracle] on Wikipedia)
+  * comparing your program's behavior with a *Test Oracle*, that is an alternative, simpler and predictable implementation of the function under test (see [Test Oracle][test-oracle] on Wikipedia)
   * running both your system and a simplified model with the same randomized series of input values, and comparing the output and the state.
 This is called [Model-based testing][model-based-testing] and it is particularly powerful for stateful applicatins.
 There are entire article series dedicated to it.

 Collateral Properties don't directly capture the requirements, but derive from them.<br/>